johanbook/docs/docs/development/testing/coverage.md

 # Coverage

-When [testing](overview) code, it is useful to see which pieces of code are actually tested and which are not.
-This information is called coverage and can be generated when a test is run.
+**Coverage** is a measure of how much of a codebase is covered during [testing](./README).
+This allows one to triangulate the code to find areas in need of testing.
+Coverage is generated when the tests are run and can be divided into e.g. statements, functions, lines and branches.

 In order to generate a coverage report, one first needs to instrument the target code.
 This is typically an automatic process that converts a code